Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Literature Review

 \section{Literature Review}

 Energy storage optimization is a widely researched topic with many problem variations.
 We review some of the problems and configurations that have been considered, organized by solution strategy. \cite{powell2016unified} describes four basic strategies for developing control policies for these systems: policy function approximations (PFAs), policies based on cost function approximations (CFAs), direct lookahead policies (DLAs), and policies based on value functions approximations (VFAs).
 PFAs map a state directly to a feasible action.
 CFAs maximize a parameterized approximation of a cost function subject to parametrically modified constraints.
 Both rely on policy search to optimize any parameters involved.
 DLAs maximize over both current and future actions based on an approximate model of the system; both deterministic and stochastic lookaheads fall in this class.
 VFAs maximize the one-step contribution of an action plus an approximation of the value of being in a future state.
-Extra attention is paid to VFA-based solution strategies as backward ADP belongs to this class.
+Extra attention is paid to VFA-based policies for the control of a single storage device in similar system configurations to the one considered in this paper.
+We then provide an overview of stochastic models used in dynamic programming approaches for energy storage control.